Introducing: The New Artem Loop-less HydroFlex Straps

 If we travel back to January 2024, Ben reviewed the Loop-less™️ Sailcloth straps.
 These straps are padded and more structured, but they keep a neat look due to the Loop-less™️ design with a folding clasp.
 It’s a dressier aesthetic that feels like an OEM offering on an expensive watch.

 Now Artem combines the flexibility of the HydroFlex™️ straps with the tidiness of the Loop-less™️ clasp to create the — you guessed it — Loop-less™️ HydroFlex™️ collection.
-Artem sent straps to our headquarters.
-We had the opportunity to pair them with several watches, and I’ve been wearing one for the last few days.
+Artem kindly sent some straps over to our headquarters to check out ahead of the launch.
+We had the opportunity to pair them with several watches, and I’ve been wearing one for the last few days as well.
 Before I discuss my thoughts, let’s go over the options and pricing.

 Specs, options, and prices

 The Loop-less™️ HydroFlex™️ comes in nine colors, including red/red stitching, black/black stitching, brown/white stitching, blue/white stitching, black/white stitching, gray/white stitching, orange/orange stitching, beige/beige stitching, and green/white stitching.
 Each offering is available in widths of 18, 19, 20, 21, and 22mm.
-The strap length works for wrists with a 16.5–19cm (6.5–7.5″) circumference.
+With two sizes available, the strap works for wrists with a 13–19.7cm (5.1–7.75″) circumference.

-Artem makes a premium product, and the prices reflect this.
+We all know that Artem makes a premium product, and the prices reflect this.
 The Loop-less™️ HydroFlex™️ straps are available online for €244.95 / US$248 / £204.
 The Loop-less™️ clasps are sold separately with the option of stainless steel or black-coated stainless steel for €85.95 / US$87 / £72.
+This isn’t a cheap throwaway strap, and it’s one that will last.
+If you’re looking for the benefits of a single-piece rubber strap, with the aesthetic details of a sailcloth strap, then you won’t get better than this; that’s a fact.

 On the wrist and paired with watches

 The straps arrived in a silver bubble envelope.
 Each strap was inside an iridescent paper sleeve with the buckles in separate sleeves.
 The construction is relatively straightforward, but Artem created a simple video to help buyers size the Loop-less™️ HydroFlex™️ straps.
-I’ve found on the Sailcloth versions that the strap is quite stiff and can be difficult to adjust if the wrong length is initially chosen.
-Indeed, I chose the wrong size on these latest straps, but changing it was a breeze.
+I’ve found on the Sailcloth Loop-less™️ versions that the strap can be quite stiff and can be difficult to adjust if the wrong length is initially chosen.
+Indeed, I chose the wrong size on these latest straps, but correcting it was a breeze.
 Still, once I clicked the pin into the strap hole, it felt secure.

-I’ve been wearing a gray Artem Loop-less™️ HydroFlex™️ strap with white stitching on my VPC.
+I’ve been wearing a gray Artem Loop-less™️ HydroFlex™️ strap with white stitching on my Dove Grey VPC.
 It works perfectly with the watch and, better yet, perfectly conforms to my wrist.
+There’s no break-in time required, and nor should there be with a premium strap like this.
 Artem added a textured surface to the back of the strap that provides the right amount of grip without pulling any hair.
 It’s comfortable and, in a way, feels like I’m barely wearing a strap.
+There’s a subtle concave shape on the back which also allows just the right amount of airflow to keeps things cool.

-It’s cold here in the UK (unlike in Adelaide), but it’s easy to see how well this strap would work in the heat or the pool.
+It’s cold here in the UK (unlike in Adelaide right now), but it’s easy to see how well this strap would work in the heat or the pool.
 Unlike a devoted dive strap, though, there’s no need to swap it for leather or something traditional for dinner.
+Go anywhere, do anything.

 How an Artem strap makes sense

 When considering the new Artem Loop-less™️ HydroFlex™️, it’s easy to scroll directly to the price and wonder if investing in such an accessory makes sense.
-My take is this: watch buyers spend thousands on a watch and are frequently disappointed with the OEM strap or would at least like options for their expensive purchase.
+It’s a fair question to ask.
+My take is this: watch buyers spend thousands on a watch and are frequently disappointed with the OEM strap or would at least like other options for their expensive purchase.
 Most of us have purchased piles of inexpensive straps that initially seem okay but rarely last or match the quality of the intended watch.
 In the end, we end up spending more on a pile of throwaway straps than the price of one nice accessory.
+Kind of like a nice pair of shoes.

 This is where the Artem Loop-less™️ HydroFlex™️ has a value proposition.
-It feels as good as or better than most OEM options, and there are plenty of color choices.
+It feels better than most OEM options, and there are plenty of color choices.
 Are these straps for every watch?
 Probably not, but if the watch is a significant purchase, it deserves a proper pairing.
 In this case, Artem’s offering happens to be supremely comfortable and beautifully made, making it worth it in my book.
+Buy cheap and you buy twice (or more).
+That’s not the case with an Artem strap.

 What is your take on Artem straps?
-Let us know in the comments, especially if you’ve had experience with them.
+Do these new Loop-less™️ HydroFlex™️ do it for you?
+Let us know in the comments, especially if you’ve had experience with them before!

 This is a preferred-position post.
 Learn more.